akdSoft/Simple-Bank-Application/README.md

 Currently, the project is built with two parts:

-• A Razor Pages-based web interface

-• A basic API structure

-In the near future, the architecture will evolve into a fully decoupled system, where:

-• The back-end will be structured entirely as a RESTful API
+• A RESTful API developed with ASP.NET Core

-• The front-end will be built using a modern JavaScript framework (such as React or Angular)
+• A modern front-end built with Vue.js